 Like Hell on Wheels and a few other of these best modern western TV shows, Deadwood uses historical accuracies tied in with fictionalized elements to produce a narrative rich with sociopolitical issues, all with the intent of studying how order is brought from chaos.
 Writer and creator David Milch even used diaries and news clippings from the time as inspiration for this HBO western show!
 In fact, Deadwood features real-life historical figures throughout its run, played by an amazing ensemble cast including Timothy Olyphant and Ian McShane.

 Yellowstone is a relatively new one, having just aired its first episode in June 2018.
-Fans who have followed this new western show from the start up until its ongoing second season will be pleased to know that it’s also been officially renewed for a third!
+Fans who have followed this new western show from the start up until its third season will be pleased to know that it’s also been officially renewed for a fourth!

 Following border conflicts in the Yellowstone National Park between a cattle ranch, an Indian reservation, and land borders, the show brings to light violent conflicts that, to be honest, not enough people know about.
 Yellowstone is backed by a star-studded cast headed by Kevin Costner as the ranch owner.
 And Luke Grimes, Kelly Reilly, and Wes Bentley as his three children.